mobilemindtec/lotus-db/README.md

 {ok, 1} = lotus_db:delete(employees, #{where => [id, Id]})

-% is null
+% wher id is null
 lotus_db:first(employees, #{where => [id, is_null]})

-% is not null
+% where id is not null
 lotus_db:first(employees, #{where => [id, is_not_null]})

-% equals
+% where id is equals
 lotus_db:first(employees, #{where => [id, 1]})

-% not equals
+% where is is not  equals
 lotus_db:first(employees, #{where => [id, ne, 1]})

-% use eq, ne, gt, ge, lt, le, in, between
 ```

+Use eq, ne, gt, ge, lt, le, in, between

 ### JOIN